A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Discussion

-Despite its robustness and automation, the framework exhibits several limitations.
-The cleansing module emphasizes transformation robustness over accuracy, yielding smaller gains in $s_A$ than semi-automatic workflows, which may constrain fully automated applications such as building performance optimization or AI-based preprocessing (GNN/KG-LLM), though manual correction is straightforward.
+The cleansing module emphasizes transformation robustness over accuracy, yielding smaller gains in $sA$ than semi-automatic workflows, which may constrain fully automated applications such as building performance optimization or AI-based preprocessing (GNN/KG-LLM), though manual correction is straightforward.
 Efficiency is also limited, with face classification and space construction consuming on average 83\% of processing time, highlighting a key area for optimization.
 Geometric modifications during cleansing can introduce errors, including self-intersections from CSG operations (by pygeos), requiring future remediation.
-Finally, the framework does not yet implement automated subdivision of contiguous thermal zones or elongated spaces (e.g., corridors), which is essential for accurately capturing variable thermal loads and generating robust building energy models.
-Future development will target enhanced automatic cleansing, improved efficiency, geometric validation, and automated thermal zoning to support fully end-to-end BPS workflows.